Robert-Rousset/Tech-Blog/README.md

 ## Contribute

-Anyone is free to contribute however they like
+Anyone is free to contribute however they like.

 ## Tests